Gateway configuration

 Top-level config keys

 Each key is optional unless noted.
-The full reference for every field, enum, and constraint is at Config reference.
+The full reference is at Config reference.

 identity